tannerjared/DeepBrainNet/DBNpreproc/README.md

 This Docker container will automatically preprocess T1-weighted images as preparation for DeepBrainNet calculation.

+**This container does not (yet) work on Apple Silicon.
+The DeepBrainNet container does but this is so far AMD/X_64 only.**

 All brain template files have been uploaded to GitHub other than T_template0.nii.gz.
 You can download that and all T_template and Priors files as follows

 ```